adrelanos/aeternity-wiki/Security-Concerns-on-Contributing?.md

 12. copy the hole text (CTRL-A)
 13. come back to: 'bip39-standalone.html'
 14. past (CRTL-V) the text into 'Entropy BOX'
-15. Drink a cup of coffee or a beer, it your choice now. (my security
+15. Drink a cup of coffee or a beer, its your choice now. (my security
     concerns: don't drink and send money )!
 16. write down the *24 words* on a paper with an pen .
     <sup>[* for documentary use](http://www.iso.org/iso/en/CatalogueDetailPage.CatalogueDetail?CSNUMBER=23720&ICS1=1&ICS2=100&ICS3=40)</sup>